scrabbletank/farhome-rules/rulesdoc.md

 You may use your Acrobatics roll in place of Athletics checks, and standing up takes 1 tile of movement instead of half your movement.
 You can climb near vertical walls and cliffs with ease, even without climbing gear.

 #### Overcharge
-*Requires Proficiency with Arcane spells, 6th Level*
+*Requires Proficiency in Arcane spells, 6th Level*

 When casting an Arcane spell that deals at least 1 wound you may overcharge it, causing it to deal an additional wound on hit.
 Add a terrible die to your spellcasting roll, if you have 0 or fewer successes before the roll is contested the spell misfires.